nisaacdz/nisaacdz/README.md

 - 🔭 Currently working on: A cross-platform app using **Tauri** and **ReactJS**
 - 🌱 Learning: Deep Reeinforcement Learning Algorithms
-- 💬 Ask me about: Web development, systems programming, and cross-platform apps
+- 💬 Ask me about: Web development, systems programming, and cross-platform apps,Rust programming language
-- 📫 How to reach me: nisaacdz@gmail.com
+- 📫 How to reach me: email nisaacdz@gmail.com
 - ⚡ Fun fact: I can write a Rust program faster than I can cook dinner! 😄

 ## My Skills & Tools